Adam5Wu/Micro-power-SMPS/README.md

 TPS630252 has a shutdown mode, with current draw of only 0.1uA; the power supervisory chip, MC33464, has a constant current draw of around 1~2uA; supporting circuit adds about 1~2uA of additional current draw.
 Overall, the entire circuit should only consume about 2~4uA at ultra-light load.

-With comparable I<sub>q</sub> with linear regulators, much higher conversion efficiency (>90%), and ability to work when V<sub>In</sub> < V<sub>Out</sub>, I fully expect my design to outperform any LDO solution for battery powering low power MCUs in terms of battery logevity.
+With comparable I<sub>q</sub> with linear regulators, much higher conversion efficiency (>90%), and ability to work when V<sub>In</sub> < V<sub>Out</sub>, I fully expect my design to outperform any LDO solution for battery powering low power MCUs in terms of battery longevity.

 ## Version History
 V1 has a design flaw, which was discovered soon after drawing.
 When Vin is higher than Vout, Vgs will be negative regardless of the !RST signal, thus renders the shutdown control ineffective.

 V2 is also flawed, due to the failure to consider shutdown discharge circuit.
-It was discovered on protoype PCB, a patch was made using diode, which confirmed the expected operation with the flaw corrected.
+It was discovered on prototype PCB, a patch was made using diode, which confirmed the expected operation with the flaw corrected.

 V3 is currently pending validation.
 Prototype PCB has been ordered, eta.
 Mid-March 2016.